tabarra/txAdmin/docs/dev_notes.md

     - add an option to wipe all hwids from the database
 - [ ] update discord.js - should be drop in
 - [ ] add bot enabled / whitelist back into stats
+- [ ] inject consts isZapHosting and isPterodactyl in ctxUtil

 # RedM Migrations